Top 10 Best Candy Stores in the US

 Run by America’s oldest candy company, this little shop is home to the country’s first commercially available candies — Salem Gibralters (hard candies made with lemon or peppermint), which have been sold here for over 200 years now.

-Other trademark items include the BlackJack molasses sticks.
-There are plenty of other treats available as well, such as fudge, saltwater taffy, etc. The place has expanded beyond the flagship Salem store over the years and currently includes a North Andover branch, along with a wholesale division and a website store.
+The place has expanded beyond the flagship Salem store over the years and currently includes a North Andover branch, along with a wholesale division and a website store.

 Family tradition is a bit of a theme here, with it being on its fourth generation of candy makers.